KennaSecurity/toolkit/README.md

 Proxy:
 If you need to use a proxy with this container the suggested implementation is to use the built-in [Docker](https://docs.docker.com/network/proxy/) or [Podman](https://access.redhat.com/solutions/3939131) proxy support.

+## Development

+---

+You can find connector development documentation in the project [Wiki](https://github.com/KennaSecurity/toolkit/wiki/Toolkit-Documentation)

 ## CONTRIBUTORS

 - @kenna-bmcdevitt (api client)